NET WORTH: Unknown

 FUNDING AREAS: Education, Digital History & Rights, Arts & Culture, Health & Human Services

-OVERVIEW: Gordon Bell and family move their philanthropy through the Bell Family Foundation.
+OVERVIEW: Gordon Bell and family do their grantmaking through the Bell Family Foundation.
 Grantmaking involves several different regions, including the Bay Area, New Jersey and Colorado, which tracks with personal ties.
 The family supports their schools, the arts, and more.
 An important grantee is the Computer History Museum in Mountain View, where Bell serves a trustee.

 BACKGROUND: Born in Missouri in 1934, C. Gordon Bell received a B.S. and M.S. in electrical engineering from MIT.
 He worked at MIT’s Engineering Speech Communications Laboratory.
 Bell went on to work at Digital Equipment Corporation as vice president of R&D. He also worked for Microsoft, helping set up its first research laboratory.